MeNOTby1/Tarrow/README.en.md

 ### 🔹 Is there a chance of getting banned/kicked?
 Yes, but if you lower the settings or join the pro servers, you won't get banned.

-### 🔹 Why is there no english language
-Due to a bug, we have removed English language support for now.
-We will bring it back in future updates.

 ## ✍️ Developer